bdbenton5255/blog/README.txt

- A basic blog project created using Python's Flask.
+ A basic blog project created using Python's Flask and SQLite.